-Diana Murray is the author of over twenty children’s books, including the bestselling UNICORN DAY series and Jr. Library Guild Selections like CITY SHAPES and GOODNIGHT, VEGGIES.
+Diana Murray is the author of over twenty five children’s books, including the bestselling UNICORN DAY series and Jr. Library Guild Selections like CITY SHAPES and GOODNIGHT, VEGGIES.
 Diana has taught picture book writing workshops at the Highlights Foundation and Storyteller Academy, and her poetry appears in many magazines and anthologies.
 She grew up in New York City and still lives nearby with her husband, two children, and a dancing dog.
 Diana is represented by Erzsi Deak at Hen & Ink Literary.

 More from Diana:

 I was born in Ukraine and grew up in New York City.
 As a kid, my dream job was to “make cartoons” someday.
 At Skidmore College, I studied psychology and art.
 I ended up becoming a graphic designer, and eventually an art director at a fashion company (Theory) with an office near Times Square.

 When my daughters were little, we read loads of books together.
 That's when I fell in love with picture books as a genre.
 They’re full of some of my favorite things: humor, philosophy, art, poetry, and wordplay.
 And I admire how they deliver so much in such a simple, concise way.
 I was also inspired by the actual experience of reading with my kids.
 They were always so full of wonder as they listened.
 Reading out loud to someone is entirely different from reading silently to yourself.
 And our reading routine felt so cozy.
 It was like leaving the world and taking a journey together.
 I miss those days!

 I’m thankful that I still get to be part of the storytime journey by being a writer.